jnozzi/cocoadev.com/markdown/GetRoiImageFromNSImage.md

   samplesPerPixel:4
   hasAlpha:YES
   isPlanar:NO
-  colorSpaceName:General/NSDeviceRGBColorSpace
+  colorSpaceName:NSDeviceRGBColorSpace
   bytesPerRow:0
   bitsPerPixel:0];

-General/[NSGraphicsContext saveGraphicsState];
+[NSGraphicsContext saveGraphicsState];
-General/[NSGraphicsContext setCurrentContext:General/[NSGraphicsContext
+[NSGraphicsContext setCurrentContext:[NSGraphicsContext
   graphicsContextWithBitmapImageRep:offscreen]];

-General/[[NSColor colorWithCalibratedWhite:1 alpha:1] set];
+[[NSColor colorWithCalibratedWhite:1 alpha:1] set];
-General/[[NSBezierPath bezierPathWithRect: General/NSMakeRect(100,100,130,130)] stroke]; // drawing a rectangle // have a problems here
+[[NSBezierPath bezierPathWithRect: NSMakeRect(100,100,130,130)] stroke]; // drawing a rectangle // have a problems here

-General/[NSGraphicsContext restoreGraphicsState];
+[NSGraphicsContext restoreGraphicsState];

 // here i have my "raw image data" with a rectangle in it